ChainSafe/forest/documentation/src/bootstrap_node.md

 ## Forest as a bootstrap node

 Every Forest node can act as a bootstrap node.
 That said, running a `stateless` node as a bootstrap node is recommended to lower the hardware requirements.
-The `stateless` node does not store the network's state or participate in the consensus process.
+A `stateless` node does not store the network's state or participate in the consensus process.
 It only serves as a gateway for new nodes to join the network.